Wendyf02/Employee-Tracker/README.md

   * [Questions](#questions)

   ## Description
-  This app is to manage a company's employee using MySQL
+  This app is to manage a company's employee.

   As a business owner
   I want to be able to view and manage the departments, roles, and employees in my company